clarkj99/Calendar/README.md

-# Calendar
+# eCalendar

 ## Overview

 - Originally developed as a solo project for Chingu Voyage 21.
-- Implemented with React/Redux and Node/Express
+- Frontend implemented with React
+- Backend implemented in Node.js (WIP)

 ## Features

 ## Setup

+- clone this repository
+- cd to `calendar-react` directory
+- `yarn start`

 ## Dependencies